MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-03.md

 ---

-## 2. Build image in Azure
+## 2. Build an image in Azure Container Registry

-You can't build an
+You can't build an image in the portal.

 ### [VS Code](#tab/vscode-aztools-build)